Dear SaaStr: What Are Some Common Misconceptions About Venture Capitalists?

 - That you, they, and everything else isn’t just a product.
 For the very best, more successful VCs … it can be different.
 But mostly, everything is a product.
 VC firms themselves are a product bought by LPs.
 You are a product.
 One slot of 30 or so investments per fund.

 - That most VCs really care about founders.
 The best do, mostly.
 Especially if they were founders themselves.
-But most VCs care almost entirely about their % ownership on the cap table.
-Elbows.
-Sharpen.
-If they really cared about founders … it would be different.
+But most VCs care almost entirely about their % ownership on the cap table and the value of their stake.
+Elbows … sharpen.
+If they really cared about founders that much … it would be different.
 Not a lot different.
 But … different.
+At the end of the day, VCs still often view founders in a somewhat patronizing fashion, as one of many of their children.
+And boy, they play favorites.

 - That most VCs can add value.
 Most can’t.
 And deep down, they know this.
 They know that all that matters is getting into deals.